 For a Johnnie To action film, Running Out of Time has an unusually low body count but mortality is clearly in the forefront of the mind of Cheung, a man whose terminal illness puts him on the brink of oblivion as he readies himself for one last burst of life.
 Cheung’s eleventh-hour seizing of his own destiny comes at the expense of Inspector Ho’s grasp of his own destiny, but maybe that’s not such a bad thing either.
 On one level, this is a film about control – about learning to take it, and also learning to lose it.

 As Ho surrenders himself to the elements beyond his control and learns to trust in Cheung’s flamboyant and mischievous methods, Running Out of Time manifests as an ode to the city.
 That’s not any city in particular but ‘the city’ as an ideal and an essence – a mysterious and invigorating spirit that runs through every vibrant metropolis where the daring and the dedicated live their fleeting existences to the fullest.

 3. Hard Boiled (1992, dir.
 John Woo)

-Though those big, manly tears initiated by Woo’s previous classics aren’t as plentiful and bittersweet this time around, Hard Boiled still feels like the moment where the director’s unique and intricate style reached its nirvana state before Hollywood snatched him up and inadvertently derailed the creative development of one of the great genre filmmakers of recent decades.
+Though those big, manly tears initiated by Woo’s previous classics aren’t as plentiful and bittersweet this time around, Hard Boiled still feels like the moment where the director’s unique and intricate style reached its nirvana state before Hollywood snatched him up and derailed the creative development of one of the great genre filmmakers of recent decades.